Stories of the victims of the New Zealand mosque attack

 LILIK ABDUL HAMID

-The longtime aircraft maintenance engineer at Air New Zealand was killed in the Al Noor mosque when he was killed, his employer said in a statement.
+The longtime aircraft maintenance engineer at Air New Zealand was killed in the Al Noor mosque.

-"Lilik has been a valued part of our engineering team in Christchurch for 16 years, but he first got to know the team even earlier when he worked with our aircraft engineers in a previous role overseas," Air New Zealand Chief Executive Officer Christopher Luxon said.
-"The friendships he made at that time led him to apply for a role in Air New Zealand and make the move to Christchurch.
-His loss will be deeply felt by the team.
+He was Indonesian, and Air New Zealand said he had been working in Christchurch for 16 years.
+"His loss will be deeply felt by the team," CEO Christopher Luxon said in the airline's statement.

 Hamid was married and had two children, Luxon said.